 Hotel Transylvania: This looks silly, but fun.

 Seven Psychopaths: Christopher Walken, Sam Rockwell, Colin Firth, Woody Harrelson and Tom Waits.
-Those names alone get me ther but add in a writer/director credit by the guy who did In Bruges and I'm putting on bells.
+Those names alone get me there but add in a writer/director credit by the guy who did In Bruges and I’m putting on bells.